concord-consortium/airtable-project-info/README.md

 1. Make a copy of the Portfolio Base

-2. Use an exiting instance of this block in your copy or [Create a new block](https://airtable.com/developers/blocks/guides/hello-world-tutorial#create-a-new-block), You don't need to select a template when creating a new block doing this.
+2. Use an existing instance of this block in your copy or [Create a new block](https://airtable.com/developers/blocks/guides/hello-world-tutorial#create-a-new-block), You don't need to select a template when creating a new block doing this.